iled/gsimcli/docs/gui.rst

 ------------------

 Load all the settings saved into a configuration file.
-The file extension depends on your operating system and should be automatically detected.
+The file extension depends on your operating system and it should be automatically detected.

 Recent settings files
 ---------------------

-List the last 10 configuration files which were opened or saved and will load all the settings saved into the selected file.
+List the last 10 configuration files which were opened or saved and it will load all the settings saved in the selected file.

 Save settings
 -------------